Moon-Powered/common/README.md

 ## License

-This repository does not currently declare a license.
-If you plan to use the code in a public or commercial setting, please contact the maintainers or open an issue to clarify licensing terms.
+This project is distributed under the terms specified in the repository's LICENSE file.